aluxian/Messenger-for-Desktop/README.md

 ## To Do

-* Create an installer for Windows
-* Change the app icon for Linux
+* Preferences menu ??
-* Launch on OS startup
+* Launch on OS startup ??
-* Preferences menu